getchar/rbb_article/README.md

 `pull_mail.py`

 This script sits on top of a user's inbox, making local copies of everything it finds.
 It also marks everything as read, meaning you probably don't want to run it on your own inbox.
 And it runs forever until told to stop by another process.
-It's purpose is to introduce interprocess communication and Python's `signal` module.
+It's purpose is to demonstrate interprocess communication and the use of Python's `signal` module.

 `kill_pm.py`